-Design Lamp from the 1950s
+Designer Lamp from the 1950s

 Glass Pendant Lamp

-"The historical ties between the Radiohus Pendant and the building for which it was created are clearly reflected in the design and the light-technology properties of the light itself.
-It was originally used for general illumination in many parts of the Radiohuset building.
-And with its powerful downwards light combined with gentler illumination via the opal glass – which generate softer tones in the room – it is simply ideal for illuminating both everyday objects and more decorative items.
-The pendant is decorative in a simple manner, and it aligns neatly with the current furnishing trend of combining modern design with tried and tested classicsRasmus Markholt - Design Manager at Louis Poulsen
+‘The historical ties between the Radiohus pendant lamp and the building for which it was created are clearly reflected in the design and the quality of the lighting technology.
+It was originally used for general illumination in many parts of the Radiohus building.
+The powerful light combined with weak light through the opal glass, which provides smooth gradations in the surrounding space, makes the lamp tailor-made for festive occasions and daily activities alike.
+The pendant lamp is decorative in a simple manner, and aligns neatly with the current furnishing trend of combining modern design with tried and tested classics.’Rasmus Markholt - Design Manager at Louis Poulsen

 The VL45 lamp emits uniform and soft lighting through the multiple layers of glass.
 The opening at the bottom, depending on the lamp’s height, lets you direct the light downwards.
 Depending on the desired lighting quality, the light can be mounted higher up for uniform lighting or lower down for concentrated lighting.